-The popular commentator Glenn Beck referred to Charles Darwin as "the father of modern-day racism."
+The popular commentator Glenn Beck has referred to Charles Darwin as "the father of modern-day racism."
 Certainly, Beck's sentiments are nothing new; links between Darwin and racism, as well as to eugenics and other destructive ideologies, are mentioned constantly by opponents to the modern theory of evolution.
 But are these links valid?
-In the video above, Denis Alexander shares his thoughts on the relationship between evolution and ideologies.
+In the video below, Denis Alexander shares his thoughts on the relationship between evolution and ideologies.

 Alexander notes that while the biological theory of evolution is not itself an ideology, it has been used for ideological purposes since 1859 to defend everything from eugenics to capitalism to racism to atheism.
 The reason, he asserts, is not because of any true support, but rather because people often try to use the popular scientific theories of the day to support all sorts of ideologies.